 Enjoy a meal on us, interact with current students and faculty, and learn about the many facets of the Hopkins experience.

-Note: This event is geared toward, and lunch is provided for, the student only; parents and family members are encouraged to explore campus on their own.
+Note: This event is geared toward, and lunch is provided for, the high school student only; parents and family members are encouraged to explore campus on their own.

 Register for a lunch